Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

     :disappointed: No complexity managements techniques utilized
     :confused: Code is frequently non-obvious and complex
     :neutral_face: Some basic code management is used such as simplicity or simplification
-    :smiley: Most of code is managed using complexity reduction techniques such as abstraction
+    :smiley: Most of code is managed using complexity reduction techniques like abstraction
     :sunglasses: Majority of code effectively uses complexity reduction techniques such as modular design
 * Mitigating software risk
     :disappointed: No risk identified
     :confused: Minimal risk identified
-    :neutral_face: Some risk identified and very basic risk mitigation techniques used
+    :neutral_face: Some risk identified and basic risk mitigation techniques used
     :smiley: Most risk identified and some risk mitigation techniques used
     :sunglasses: Majority risk identified and mitigation techniques used
 * Software testing